 The expansion of telemental health in North Carolina is helping overcome the barriers to access to treatment.
 If you are a behavioral health clinician in North Carolina, I encourage you to seek training in telemental health.

 You can earn you Telemental Health Training Certificate (THTC) by taking one of our upcoming courses.
-Click here to find a training closest to you.
+Click here to find a training that fits your needs.